2018 Trenton Film Festival

 (dir.
 Shayna Connelly, US, documentary, 7 minutes)

-The universal question of what happens after we die is explored by paranormal researcher and experimental composter Michael Esposito.
+The universal question of what happens after we die is explored by paranormal researcher and experimental composer Michael Esposito.
 Warning: contains high-pitched sounds and feedback noise.

 Waking a Monster